kingsmennn/match-polkadot/README.md

 ---

-With Match, experience a seamless, secure, and efficient marketplace on the Solana network, where buyers and sellers connect with confidence.
+With Match, experience a seamless, secure, and efficient marketplace on the Polkadot network, where buyers and sellers connect with confidence.

-# match-solana
+# match-Polkadot
 # match-polkadot
 # match-polkadot
 # match-polkadot